 Frames are essential to structure your content on the board and manage the big picture.
 They are also helpful for creating presentations or exporting a board.

-- Select Frame on the toolbar or press F on your keyboard and click anywhere on the board.
+- Select Frame on the toolbar or press F on your keyboard and click anywhere on the board or drag the cursor.

-- Drag and drop a Frames widget right on the board.
+- Drag and drop a Frame widget right on the board.

 Adding a frame